slawton3/coincap-api-wrapper/README.md

 git clone https://github.com/slawton3/coincap-api-wrapper

 ## Install YARN packages

+cd coincap-api-wrapper

 yarn install

 ## Usage

+Modify the src/index.ts file to test out calls to the clients.

+yarn start

 Public Client: This client is for basic API calls without any data persistence or writing to the database.